coremedic/tlsinspector/README.md

-# tlsinspector
+# TLS Inspector
-TLS Inspector checks all processes on a given system and checks if they have a .tls section in the PE headers
+TLS Inspector checks all processes on a system and checks if they have a TLS callback function